Patch #29171

 closedAdd an index to improve the performance of issue queries involving custom fields

 Added by Stephane Evr over 6 years ago.
-Updated about 2 months ago.
+Updated 2 months ago.

 Description